-Wet Hot American Summer remains the peak of Rudd's cult classic phase, and it's a comedic gem that paved the way for so many hilarious talents.
+Not only will Wet Hot American Summer always represent the peak of Paul Rudd's cult classic phase, but it'll also always be that comedic gem of a film that paved the way for so many hilarious talents.

-The basic premise of Wet Hot American Summer centers on the last day of summer camp at Camp Firewood and the antics had by both campers and camp counselors.
+The basic premise of Wet Hot American Summer centers on the last day of summer camp at Camp Firewood and the antics shared by both campers and camp counselors.

 7. Our Idiot Brother (2011)

-Our Idiot Brother stars Paul Rudd as a slacker who's dumped by his girlfriend, arrested by the police, and forced to seek help and guidance from his three well-adjusted sisters: Miranda (Elizabeth Banks), Nat (Zooey Deschanel), and Liz (Emily Mortimer).
+Our Idiot Brother stars Paul Rudd as a slacker named Ned Rochlin who's dumped by his girlfriend, arrested by the police, and forced to seek help and guidance from his three well-adjusted sisters: Miranda (Elizabeth Banks), Nat (Zooey Deschanel), and Liz (Emily Mortimer).

-In comedies, Paul Rudd usually plays the sensible guy or the straight man, but here he stepped into a role that's typically reserved for his peers like Seth Rogen or Jason Segel—and he knocked it out of the park.
+In comedies, Paul Rudd usually plays the sensible guy or the straight man, but here he steps into a role that's typically reserved for his peers like Seth Rogen or Jason Segel—and he knocks it out of the park.

 6. This Is 40 (2012)

-In Knocked Up, Paul Rudd played Pete, a pushover at the mercy of his assertive wife Debbie (Leslie Mann).
-This Is 40 is a spin-off of Knocked Up that looks at this couple as they struggle with their mid-life crises.
+In Knocked Up (2007), Paul Rudd played a pushover named Pete who was always at the mercy of his assertive wife Debbie (played by Leslie Mann).
+This Is 40 is a spin-off of Knocked Up that looks at this couple as they struggle with their midlife crises.

 Sure, it's the kind of film that's played for laughs, but the saga of Pete and Debbie in This Is 40 is surprisingly insightful as it reflects on issues like parenting, aging, and long-term relationships.